Google Analytics 4 for Shopify: complete setup guide 2026

 Diagnosis and solutions:

-Drop-off at shipping costs? → Test free shipping threshold
+Drop-off due to shipping costs? → Test free shipping threshold

-Drop-off at payment methods? → Add Klarna or Bancontact
+Drop-off due to payment methods? → Add Klarna or Bancontact

-Drop-off at account registration? → Implement guest checkout
+Drop-off due to account registration? → Implement guest checkout

-Drop-off when filling out the form? → Shorten checkout to 1 page
+Drop-off during form completion? → Shorten checkout to 1 page

 Use A/B testing via Shopify apps like Optimizely or Google Optimize.